utilrr/E-com_BE/README.md

 ## Technologies Used
 JavaScript, Sequelize, Node.js, MySQL2, .dotenv, Insomnia

 ## Challenges Faced
 I had many failed attempts to connect to the server.
-I had no trouble connecting to MySQL (mysql -u root -p) but I had a typo in my .env file where DB_PASSWORD='password' should've been DB_PW='password'.
+I had no trouble connecting to MySQL (`mysql -u root -p`) but I had a typo in my `.env` file where `DB_PASSWORD='password'` should've been `DB_PW='password'`.
 The error message kept telling me I wasn't using a password.
 I need to work on my powers of observation.

-Then I noticed errors with my product_routes using Insomnia.
-I had typed too many ()'s in an arrow statement.
+Then I noticed errors with my `product_routes` using Insomnia.
+I had typed too many `()`'s in an arrow statement.

 ## Installation
-From the root directory run npm i, then nodemon server.js to connect to the server.
+From the root directory run `npm i`, then `nodemon server.js` to connect to the server.
 Tested the routes using Insomnia.

 ## Video link